nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

-The library's :class:`~eventsourcing.projection.EventSourcedProjection` class is an abstract base class that extends the library's :class:`~eventsourcing.application.Application` class by using a :ref:`process recorder<Process recorder>`, by introducing an abstract :class:`~eventsourcing.projection.EventSourcedProjection.policy` method.
+The library's :class:`~eventsourcing.projection.EventSourcedProjection` class is an abstract base class that extends the library's :class:`~eventsourcing.application.Application` class by using a :ref:`process recorder<Process recorder>`, and by introducing an abstract :class:`~eventsourcing.projection.EventSourcedProjection.policy` method.

 It can be used to define how the events of an event-sourced application will be processed into another